Ph.D. in Theatre

 Practically, the course of study aims to prepare graduates to conduct original research, to teach, and to participate in theatre production in educational settings in a range of capacities.
 Accordingly, students are evaluated in three areas: scholarship, teaching ability, and artistry.
 While the mission of the department is to prepare graduates who approach the theory and practice of theatre and performance in an integrated manner, it should be understood that the primary emphasis of any doctoral program in the arts focuses on historical, theoretical, and pedagogical approaches to the subject matter rather than solely or even predominantly on artistic practice.

 Date of last review: University Program Review in 2005-2006 & National Association of Schools of Theatre (NAST) accreditation revalidated in 2001-2002.

-Date of next scheduled review: NAST accreditation revalidation in Spring 2016.
+Date of next scheduled review: NAST accreditation revalidation in Fall 2016.

 Only Department of Theatre and Film doctoral faculty members who have been granted Regular Graduate Faculty status are eligible to chair dissertations.
 The following faculty members in the Department of Theatre and Film currently have Regular Graduate Faculty status and are eligible to chair doctoral committees: